Blog | 11-minute Read

 Remember, it’s a cross-organisation project, so even though IT will do the physical migration itself, you should involve operations and business users throughout the process.

 It helps the IT team understand all the apps in their estate and it also improves buy-in and accountability.

 When considering an app migration project, Microsoft advise that you break your plan up into 4 key stages, enabling you to prioritise migrations and achieve success with minimal business impact:

 1. App migration planning – Discovery and scope

-When considering a project to migrate your applications to Azure AD, the first and most important thing to understand is the detailed breakdown of your entire app ecosystem.
+When considering a project to migrate your applications to Entra ID, the first and most important thing to understand is the detailed breakdown of your entire app ecosystem.

 Once you have this visibility, the IT team is better equipped to make decisions on which apps to move first, and how complicated each app migration will be.

 The first step is to draw up a list of the applications you have.

 Microsoft’s “Cloud Discovery” is a useful tool for finding the applications currently in use, based on network traffic.

 It will catalogue applications and give them a risk score – discovering not just IT-endorsed applications but also “shadow IT”.